Iran Says Its Revolutionary Guard Seized Foreign Oil Tanker In Strait Of Hormuz

 Two weeks ago, a British marine force helped seize an Iranian tanker in the Strait of Gibraltar, on the grounds that it was believed to be carrying oil from Iran to Syria — a violation of European sanctions.

-In retaliation for that confiscation, a former Revolutionary Guards commander said, Iran should seize a British oil tanker.
-And last week, it seemed that Iran's navy tried to do just that, as the U.K.'s defense ministry announced it had foiled an attempt by three Iranian ships tried to divert a British oil tanker.
+In retaliation for that confiscation, a former Revolutionary Guard commander said, Iran should seize a British oil tanker.
+And last week, it seemed that Iran's navy tried to do just that, as the U.K.'s defense ministry announced it had foiled an attempt by three Iranian ships to divert a British oil tanker.
 Iran denied being involved.

-That back-and-forth followed a claim last month by the U.S., which accused Iran of attacking two tankers in the Gulf of Oman, using magnetic mines.
+That back-and-forth followed a claim last month by the U.S., which accused Iran of attacking two tankers in the Gulf of Oman using magnetic mines.